Cloud SQL for SQL Server

 Cloud SQL for SQL Server supports the Transact-SQL syntax.

-You can use Cloud SQL for SQL Server with App Engine applications running in the flexible environment that are written in Java, Python, PHP, Node.js, Go, and Ruby.
+You can use Cloud SQL for SQL Server with App Engine applications running in the flexible environment that are written in C#, Go, Java, Node.js, PHP, Python, and Ruby.

 How you can connect to Cloud SQL for SQL Server instances